kamirov/matlab-sky-survey/README.md

     <img src='images/sky-surv-opt-window.png'>
 </div>

 This step in the optimization tends to reduce the mean elevation (though in the example above, this did not happen), but also reduces the declination oscillation frequency.
-For our purposes, this tradeoff is worth it.